pycabook/pycabook/manuscript/part_2_the_clean_architecture/chapter_03_error_management.md

     }
 ```

-Change the file `rentomatic/use_cases/room_list_use_cases.py` to contain the new use case implementation that makes all the test pass
+Change the file `rentomatic/use_cases/room_list_use_cases.py` to contain the new use case implementation that makes all the tests pass

 ``` python
 from rentomatic.response_objects import response_objects as res